-These days, almost every large corporation has adopted some kind of global workforce in order to have some kind of international presence.
-Whether you’re offering basic services to overseas customers or have established a base of operations in another country, there are many different ways to utilize a global workforce to grow your business.
+These days, almost every corporation has adopted a global workforce in order to have an international presence.
+Whether you’re offering services to overseas customers or establishing a base of operations in another country, there are many different ways to utilize a global workforce to grow your business.

-However, rapid global expansion doesn’t come without its challenges.
-One of the biggest issues that we have is being able to train all of our employees and ensure they follow the same principles and values that you’ve established in your home country.
+Of course, rapid global expansion doesn’t come without challenges.
+One of the biggest issues is being able to train all of your employees and ensure they follow the same principles and values that you’ve established in your home country.
 With so many different personal circumstances and cultural backgrounds, it’s easy to overlook the problems with international training initiatives.

 But it’s not just large corporations that have to face these issues.
-Even smaller businesses are starting to recruit internationally thanks to remote working technology.
-It greatly expands the pool of talent that they have access to and it can offer an incredible level of flexibility.
-As such, even smaller businesses are facing the same challenges of international training initiatives.
-So what can you do to combat those problems?
-How do you overcome those issues and ensure that your entire team is on the same wavelength?
+Thanks to remote working technology, even smaller businesses are starting to recruit internationally.
+In addition to expanding the pool of talent, it can offer an incredible level of flexibility.
+As such, it seems all businesses are facing the same challenges with international training.
+So what can you do to combat those problems and ensure that your entire team is on the same page?

 Let’s start by identifying the challenges of establishing international training initiatives.
-In particular, the problems that we face when creating Continuing Professional Development (CPD) programs to encourage conscious and proactive learning.
+For this, we’ll focus on the problems faced when creating Continuing Professional Development (CPD) programs to encourage conscious and proactive learning.

 Understanding cultural differences

-One of the biggest challenges is understanding the cultural differences between different regions in the world.
-Whether it’s work ethics, regulations on work hours, or even approaches to training, it’s difficult to grasp all of the cultural differences in your team especially if they’re dispersed throughout dozens of different countries.
-It should be a priority to ensure that your training initiatives respect these cultural differences to prevent misunderstandings from causing problems.
+One of the greatest challenges is understanding the cultural differences between global regions.
+Whether it’s work ethic, regulations on work hours, or even approaches to training, it’s difficult to grasp all of the cultural differences in your team, especially if they’re dispersed throughout multiple countries.
+Your priority should be ensuring that your training initiatives respect these cultural differences and prevent the misunderstandings that cause problems.

 Working with people across multiple time zones can be a logistical nightmare.
-It’s one of the biggest challenges that you can face when establishing international organizational CPD programs, hence why many traditional training programs fail to work.
+It’s one of the biggest challenges that you can face when establishing international organizational CPD programs and why so many traditional training programs are ineffective.

-As you can see, there are many challenges that come with setting up international CPD programs, but there are many reasons to work out these difficulties and solutions to make them easier to handle.
+As you can see, there are many challenges that emerge when setting up international CPD programs, but there are many reasons to work out these difficulties and create solutions that make the programs effective.

-There are many good reasons for companies to start globalizing their CPD programs.
+Yes, and there are many good reasons why companies should start globalizing their CPD programs.

-- Ensures that all of your staff, both national and international, are on the same level which makes collaborating easier, leading to a higher level of productivity.
+Collaborating is easier when all of your staff, both national and international, are on the same level.
+Better collaboration = higher productivity.

-- Reduces the overall cost of hiring talent and training them to a sufficient level to be productive within your company.
+Reduces the overall cost of hiring and training new talent.

-- Allows you to break into overseas markets with more ease.
+Allows you to more easily break into overseas markets.

-Encouraging your employees to participate in global CPD programs will ensure that individuals can continue to adapt to changes in the workplace or even in the industry.
-It allows them to upgrade their skills and experience to take on tougher challenges, and it allows employees to distinguish themselves.
+Encouraging your employees to participate in global CPD programs will ensure that individuals can continue to adapt to changes in the workplace and your industry.
+It allows them to upgrade their skills and experience to take on tougher challenges and gives employees an opportunity to stand out.

 For companies, it allows you to show your commitment to improving and assisting your team members.
 It shows that you recognize your staff for their hard work and leads to a more fulfilling office culture that leads to improved staff retention and productivity.